kyma-project/rafter/docs/katacoda-tutorials/basic/step1.md

-Before you proceed with the steps, wait for the environment to finish setting up.
+Before you follow the steps, wait for the environment setup to finish.
 Once ready, start playing with Rafter:

 1. Add a new chart's repository to Helm.
 Run: